oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 NAME               CHART VERSION APP VERSION	DESCRIPTION ingress-nginx/ingress-nginx	2.12.0       	0.34.1     	Ingress controller for Kubernetes using NGINX a...
 ```
-> **NOTE**: After updating the helm repository, the NGINX version listed maybe newer that the one appearing here, please check with the NGINX site for the lastest supported versions.
+> **NOTE**: After updating the helm repository, the NGINX version listed maybe newer that the one appearing here, please check with the NGINX site for the latest supported versions.

 ### 2. Install the NGINX operator